 The female has the largest scopae (pollen brushes) of any British bee and can carry formidable quantities of pollen collected from Composites.
 Using the hind legs almost like paddles to remove the spoil, she swiftly digs a burrow up to 60cm in depth.
 This contains several cells, each stocked with around 300mg of pollen rolled into a ball and supported on three plinths of sand to allow air to circulate and maintain quality while the larva in the cell develops.
 The larvae pupate the following year.

-Among leaf-cutter Megachilid bees, Megachile dorsalis (14mm) is dealt with in the Purbeck pages of this website, but another member of the genus found mainly though not exclusively on the coast is Megachile maritima (14mm), which is locally common.
+Among leaf-cutter Megachilid bees, Megachile leachella (12mm), formerly Megachile dorsalis, is dealt with in the Purbeck pages of this website, but another member of the genus found mainly though not exclusively on the coast is Megachile maritima (14mm), which is locally common.
 This species is preyed on by the physically impressive cuckoo bee Coelioxys conoidea (13mm).
 From the same genus, Megachile circumcincta is becoming scarce and local.
 They used to be found inland but now are pretty well restricted to coastal dunes.

-Other bumblebee species are bound to benefit from all the effort put in with wild flowers locally on behalf of Bombus subterraneus.
 Bombus humilis (14mm) has small nests with fewer than 100 workers and is associated with grasslands holding legumes, especially clover.
 Bombus sylvarum (12mm), or the Shrill Carder Bee, is a small species and one under severe pressure, being found in only five areas of the UK.
 They, too, use legumes and also labiates.
 Bombus muscorum (15mm) needs similar flowers and although more widespread is also declining.
-The same comment applies to Bombus ruderarius, (16mm), which closely resembles They use old mouse or vole burrows for their nests.
+The same comment applies to Bombus ruderarius, (16mm), which closely resembles the Red-tailed Bumblebee.
+They use old mouse or vole burrows for their nests.
 Bombus ruderatus (18mm) is a large species found only in south-east England, and not often there.
 It may be associated with wetland areas and nests are quite large, reportedly holding at least 150 workers.
 More research about, and assistance for, all these species is certainly required.

 Glow Worms (Lampyris noctiluca) are fairly large beetles which have suffered from the so-called improvement of grassland in the modern era and are at least as common inland as on the coast.
 However, my first sighting of any for many years was at Sandwich in Kent in 2008, hence their inclusion on this page.
 The winged male is 10-12mm and the wingless female 15-20mm.
 They are active mostly after dark and so need good cover to conceal themselves from predators.
 Grassland vegetation, logs, cracks and crevices with humid conditions are ideal habitats.
 In addition, the female needs a prominent position such as a bank, hummock, tussock or similar feature, to attract a passing male.